kbairak/outbox/README.md

 Celery has very flexible retry mechanisms: You can trigger retries explicitly, you can retry only on specific exceptions, you can set max retries and it can apply jitter to distribute a burst of retries over a slightly longer period of time.
 The main issue with Celery's retries is that, in order for a task to support them, the worker will immediately ACK the message from RabbitMQ which will cause it to be dropped from the queue.
 After this point, the message only exists inside the worker's memory.
 If the worker crashes because of an error not handled by Python's exception handling (eg out-of-memory) or if the orchestrator kills the worker because of a deployment or downscaling or for whatever reason, the message will be lost forever.

 The trade-off of using this library instead of Celery is that we lose the jitter feature and that we end up with many delay exchanges/queues that will need to be managed.
-What we get in return is the certainty that messages will never be lost and the fact that we can take advantage of all RabbitMQ's routing mechanisms.
+What we get in return is the certainty that messages will never be lost and the fact that we can take advantage of all of RabbitMQ's routing mechanisms.

 ### Why SQLAlchemy (Postgres), aio-pika (RabbitMQ) and Pydantic